 The Rosie O’Donnell Show hosted a Star Wars Month during May of 1999, featuring special interviews and Star Wars-themed features related to The Phantom Menace.
 Interviews included George Lucas, Liam Neeson, Jake Lloyd, and Natalie Portman.

-As early as 2001, TV3 in New Zealand hosted a Star Wars Month event, playing the Original Trilogy and The Phantom Menace.
+As early as 2001, TV3 in New Zealand hosted an event by the same name, playing the Original Trilogy and The Phantom Menace.
 However, the event took place in September 2001.
 It is also uncertain whether the network or fans used the term.

-TBS, TNT, and Spike TV all ran Star Wars Marathons at points in time from the 1990s right up today, with at least some fans referring to the broadcasts as part of Star Wars Month.
+TBS, TNT, and Spike TV all ran Star Wars Marathons at points in time from the 1990s right up today, with at least some fans referring to the broadcasts as part of a month dedicated to Star Wars.
 It is unclear if any of the networks used the term during that time.

 The term and hashtag #StarWarsMonth grew in popularity in the late 2000s and early 2010s with the advent of social media.
 It began appearing in blog posts and new stories in 2010, gaining popularity between 2012 and 2015.